sjhloco/ip_auto_lab/build_fabric/README.md

   - base: From templates and base.yml creates the base configuration snippets (aaa,  logging, mgmt, ntp, etc)
   - fabric: From templates and fabric.yml creates the fabric configuration snippets (connections, OSPF, BGP)
   - services: Has per-service type tasks and templates for the services to run on top of the fabric
-    - svc_tnt: From templates and service_template.yml creates the tenant configuration snippets (VRF, SVI, VXLAN, VLAN)
+    - svc_tnt: From templates and service_template.yml creates the tenant config snippets (VRF, SVI, VXLAN, VLAN)
 - task_config: Assembles the config snippets into the one file and applies as a config_replace
 - pre_tasks: A validate role creates and compares *desired_state* (built from variables) against *actual_state*
-  - validate: custom_validate uses naplam_validate but can feed in device output to validate things not covered by naplam
+  - validate: custom_validate uses naplam_validate feed with device output to validate things not covered by naplam
-    - nap_val: For services covered by naplam_getters creates desired_state and compares against actual_state
+    - nap_val: For elements covered by naplam_getters creates desired_state and compares against actual_state
-    - nap_val: For services not covered by aplam_getters creates desired_state and compares against actual_state
+    - nap_val: For elements not covered by naplam_getters creates desired_state and compares against actual_state

 ## Directory Structure